Financial Guide to Divorce

 The following are additional tips for handling a divorce financially:

 - Expect resistance: While there may be a free exchange of information in an amicable divorce, you may not be as lucky if your divorce is not amicable.
 As such, expect resistance from your spouse and try to collect the necessary paperwork before you file.
 Consult with your attorney if your spouse is fighting you through every step of the process.

 - Increase your saving and decrease your spending: During an amicable divorce, you may want to come to an agreement with your spouse about focusing more on saving and spending less.
 If you are facing a divorce that is not amicable, you may want to discuss a legal separation with your attorney.

 Receive Legal Assistance From Whitfield & Eddy Law

 Are you contemplating divorce or currently filing for divorce?
 If so, you may want to seek guidance financially and legally to ensure you get a favorable outcome.
-Contact one of our family law attorneys, Tyler Coe, at Whitfield & Eddy Law for legal help with your divorce case.
+Contact one of our family law attorneys at Whitfield & Eddy Law for legal help with your divorce case.